spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-delete-store-with-ds.md

 - `spy_currency_store`
 - `spy_country_store`

-Please delete all records related to the store.
-Also, you may have other related tables used in the project, don't forget to check them and delete data from them.
+Make sure to delete all records related to the store.
+You may also have other related tables used in the project, make sure to check them and delete data from them.
-After removing all related data from all tables, you can remove the row with **store** data from the table `spy_store`.
+After removing all related data from all tables, you can remove the row with the **store** data from the table `spy_store`.

 ### 4. Cleaning data in the key-value storage engine.

-Data is stored with keys that contain the name store.
-If you use Redis as a key-value store.
+Data is stored with keys that contain the name store, if you use Redis as a key-value store.
 The key name follows this format: `kv:{store}:{locale}:{resource-type}:{key}`.

-`XXX` - name of the store will be used as an example.
+Consider `XXX` as the name of the store to be used as an example.

 {% info_block infoBox %}
 Please note that the structure of data storage on the project can be organized differently, taking into account its features.